409a Valuation – Things you need to Know About

 409a determines the fair market value (FMV) of the company and is set by a third party valuation services.
 409a is required by the IRS to set the strike price for common shares and ensure that options represent their real value.

-The 409a valuation services provider is likely to employ the asset, income and market approaches to reach an enterprise value while using methods such as the option pricing method, the current value method, and the probability-weighted return method to allocate this enterprise value to the equity of the company to one common share.
+The 409a valuation services provider is likely to employ the asset, income and market approaches to reach an enterprise value.
+Sometimes methods such as the option pricing method, the current value method, and the probability-weighted return method are used also.
+This is to allocate this enterprise value to the equity of the company to one common share.

 The section 409a of the tax code was introduced in 2005 to more tightly regulate deferred compensation.
 This is an agreement where a portion of an employee’s income is set aside to be paid at a later date.
 Section 409a valuation introduces a series of rules that companies must follow when deferring compensation for employees and contractors.
 These rules are designed to objectively value the deferred compensation and make it easier for the IRS to tax it properly.
 If the companies comply with the rules, management and employees can go about their business normally.
 However, if they do not, they run the risk of a visit from the IRS and a series of steep penalties.